-There’s now a bandage that includes the foam and the compression bandage as one layer – so you don’t need to have them done separately.
+There’s a new approach of bandaging that includes just two layers.
+The foam layer and compression layer sticks together.
+So you don’t need to have them done separately.

-You can shower or have a bath at home, but you might need to cover the bandaging to keep it dry.
+You can shower or have a bath at home, but you will need to cover the bandaging to keep it dry.

 You might be able to shower or bath when you have the bandages changed.
-After washing, the lymphoedema specialist will clean, dry and moisturise your skin before putting the bandages back on.
+Clean, dry and moisturise your skin properly afterwards.
+Your lymphoedema specialist will put the bandages back on.

 Things that help during bandaging treatment

-- Bandaging is bulky – wear loose or baggy clothes for comfort
+- Bandaging can be bulky – wear loose or baggy clothes for comfort.

-- Driving – contact your insurance company to check they'll cover you.
-The bandaging could stop you reacting as quickly as you would normally (it shouldn't be a problem if you can get your shoe on and move the pedals)
+- Contact your insurance company to check if they'll cover you if you drive.
+The bandaging could stop you reacting as quickly as you would normally.
+It might be best to ask someone to drive you to the clinic.

-- Do the exercises that your lymphoedema specialist gives you twice a day
+- Aim to do the exercises that your lymphoedema specialist gives you twice a day.

 The bandaging should not be painful, uncomfortable or cause numbness or tingling.
 If you get any of these feelings, remove the top layer of bandaging and see if this helps.
-Take off the other layers if you're still uncomfortable, and get in touch with whoever put the bandage on.
+Take off the other layers if you're still uncomfortable.
+Put on your compression garment.

 Let your lymphoedema specialist know.